hunzhiwange/queryphp/README.md

 composer create-project hunzhiwange/queryphp myapp
 ```

-## Query Yet Simple TO Do Right Things
+## Query Yet Simple To Do Right Things

 It is index.php.